 Use Social Media Platforms

-Online directories are another avenue to explore.
-They can provide current contact information or lead you to places the missing person has frequented.
+People search websites are another avenue to explore.
+They can provide current contact information or lead you to places that you didn’t know about, such as the person’s new place of residence or workplace.

 Community Involvement and Ground Searches